 Container format (file format)

 A container format refers to a file format that contains multiple files.
 For example, MP4 is a container format.
 Multiple files, such as video files, audio files, and subtitles, can be packaged inside a single container file with the extension .mp4

 Content Delivery Network (CDN)

 Video is made up of a series of still pictures displayed one after the other.
-The speed of these pictures is known as frame rate, and is measured in frames per second (fps).
+The speed of these pictures is known as frame rate and is measured in frames per second (fps).
 Most digital video uses 30 fps.
-Sports and other fast-action video often calls for 60 fps.
+Sports and other fast-action videos often call for 60 fps.

 H.264 is the most common video codec in use today.
-It’s compatible with esssentially every device out there, and provides reasonable file sizes for streaming video up to 1080p HD resolutions.
+It’s compatible with essentially every device out there and provides reasonable file sizes for streaming video up to 1080p HD resolutions.